 Landsat Image Mosaic of Antarctica

-LIMA is a program of the United States Geological Survey, the British Antarctic Survey, and the National Aeronautics and Space Administration, with funding from the National Science Foundation.
+LIMA is a program of the United States Geological Survey, the British Antarctic Survey, and the National Aeronautics and Space Administration, funded by the National Science Foundation.
 Mosaics and Landsat scenes may be downloaded from the site, along with customized areas, posters, maps, and other data.
 Other resources include an interactive atlas, access to its digital library, and GIS resources.
+USGS maps, posters, and wall art may be ordered from the USGS store.

 https://lima.usgs.gov/

-The Foundation was established for the purpose of conserving the historical buildings known as Mawson’s Huts at Cape Denison on Commonwealth Bay, which was the base for the Australasian Antarctic Expedition of 1911-1914, led by Sir Douglas Mawson, Australia’s greatest polar explorer.
-A gallery of photographs is set forth, along with several educational videos, a blog, and a calendar of events.
+The Foundation was established to conserve the historical buildings known as Mawson’s Huts at Cape Denison on Commonwealth Bay, which was the base for the Australasian Antarctic Expedition of 1911-1914, led by Sir Douglas Mawson, Australia’s greatest polar explorer.
+A gallery of photographs, several educational videos, a blog, an online store, and a calendar of events are set forth, and information about its Replica Museum and Antarctic Festival are included.

-Created and maintained by Bill Spindler, and HRSG engineer at Fluor Corporation and former project engineer with Raytheon Polar Services Company, with experience at the US Antarctic Program, the site offers period and contemporary photos of the station, as well as a master plan for its future development and renovations, including updates, panel reports, and a webcam.
+Created and maintained by Bill Spindler, an HRSG engineer at Fluor Corporation and former project engineer with Raytheon Polar Services Company, with experience at the US Antarctic Program, the site offers period and contemporary photos of the station, as well as a master plan for its future development and renovations, including updates, panel reports, and a webcam.
+Photos and documentation of the Ross Island Earth Station antenna installation are posted.
 Contact data is included.

 http://www.mcmurdostation.com/

-Located on Anvers Island in Antarctica, the Palmer Station is the only United States station located north of the Antarctic Circle and is operated by the US Antarctic Program, part of the National Science Foundation.
-A profile of the station is set forth along with photographs of the original station, construction of the original and current station, a historical timeline, and a history of the research vessel, Hero.
+Located on Anvers Island in Antarctica, the Palmer Station is the only United States station located north of the Antarctic Circle.
+The US Antarctic Program, part of the National Science Foundation, operates it.
+A low aerial view and profile of the station are set forth along with several photographs of the original station, vessels, and surrounding terrain, as well as the construction of the original and current station, a historical timeline, and a history of the research vessel Hero.

 http://www.palmerstation.com/